Deovandski/fakktion/Documents/Extra Commands.md

 ```

 # Ubuntu Server Deployment
-In order to deploy an ember-cli-rails project to Ubuntu Server, the following commands should be done first: (Some info extracted from [Digital Ocean PUMA NGINX Guide](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-rails-app-with-puma-and-nginx-on-ubuntu-14-04))
+In order to deploy an ember-cli-rails project to Ubuntu Server 14.04, the following commands should be done first: (Some info extracted from [Digital Ocean PUMA NGINX Guide](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-rails-app-with-puma-and-nginx-on-ubuntu-14-04))

 1. Write the following ENV variables to .profile using ```nano ~/.profile``` (Make sure that there are no spaces between constant and value.)
  - ```SKB="XXXXXXXXXXXXXXX"```